15. Provisions & Contingencies

 Operating segments are reported in a manner consistent with the internal reporting provided to the Chief Operating Decision Maker, who regularly monitors and reviews the operating result for following operating segments of the Company:

 i.
-“Construction & Contract Related Activity”, includes Engineering, Procurement and Construction activity of infra projects;
+“Construction & Contract Related Activity”, includes Engineering, Procurement and Construction activity for Road, Rail, Power projects etc.;

-i.
-“Sale of Goods” consist mainly Sale of construction material which includes RMC and Real estate
+iii.
+“Sale of Goods” consist mainly Sale of construction material which includes Ready Mix Concrete and Real estate.

 22. Business Combination

-Acquisition of business has been accounted for using the acquisition method.
-The consideration transferred in business combination is measured at the aggregate of the acquisition date fair values of assets given, liabilities incurred by the Company to the former owners of the acquiree and consideration paid by the Company in exchange for control of the acquiree.
+Acquisition of business are accounted for using the acquisition method.
+The consideration transferred in business combination is measured at the aggregate of fair values of assets given, liabilities incurred by the Company to the former owners of the acquiree and consideration paid by the Company in exchange for control of the acquire.
 Acquisition related costs are recognised in the statement of profit and loss.

 23. Revenue recognition A) Revenue